itbusina/testlemon-docs/docs/docs/terms-of-use.md

 _Last updated: May 25, 2024_

 ## 1. Introduction
-These User Terms of Use ("Terms") are between you ("you") and IT Busina Kiryl Bahdanovich (the "ITBUSINA" or "Company", "we", "us", "our") and govern your use of all versions of the ApiBee software, including the ApiBee docker images (collectively, the "Service"), the ApiBee websites, including but not limited to https://apibee.itbusina.com (the "Website").
+These User Terms of Use ("Terms") are between you ("you") and IT Busina Kiryl Bahdanovich (the "ITBUSINA" or "Company", "we", "us", "our") and govern your use of all versions of the TestLemon software, including the TestLemon docker images (collectively, the "Product"), the TestLemon websites, including but not limited to https://testlemon.com (the "Website") and https://app.testlemon.com (the "Platform", or "Tool", or "App").

 ## 2. Acceptance of Terms
 By accessing the Website, downloading, running or using the Service, you agree to be bound by these Terms of Use (“Terms”), all applicable laws, and regulations.
 If you do not agree with any part of these Terms, you must stop using the Service and the Website.